The Portrait Session

 - Jacquie and Damon

 Instead of working through a long list of "wedding poses", and contorting you into strange scenarios where you could insert a different couple with no change to the end photograph, we work together to find what is right for you.
 Your portrait session will be a lot of finding the best possible light, and allowing you the moments to yourselves.
+Couples come back all the time about how they loved their portrait session because it was the only time they had to themselves on their wedding day.
+It's a few minutes to spend time with your partner and enjoy being married.

 "I don't know what to do with my hands!"
 I pinky promise, it feels so natural on the wedding day (and I will absolutely let you know if something you are doing looks strange!)
 The joy you will feel will shine through every image.
 Couples frequently comment on how the portrait session enabled them a few moments to take in all of the events of the day thus far, and enjoy the new feeling of being married.